zakariaf/Multi-AI-Mattermost-Bot/README.md

-# ChatGPT-Mattermost Bot
+# Multi-AI Mattermost Bot

-A Python-based bot that integrates OpenAI's ChatGPT with Mattermost, enabling intelligent and automated interactions within your team's communication channels.
-This bot leverages the capabilities of the OpenAI API, including chat, audio transcription, and image generation.
+A modular and extensible Python-based bot for Mattermost that integrates with various AI tools through a plugin architecture.
+This bot enables intelligent and automated interactions within your team's communication channels, supporting functionalities like chat, image generation, audio transcription, and more.

 ## Table of Contents